dougeby/IntuneDocs/intune/device-fresh-start.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-The **Fresh Start** device action removes any apps that are installed on a Windows 10 PC that is running the Creators Update.
-Then it automatically updates the PC to the latest version of Windows.
+The **Fresh Start** device action removes any apps that are installed on a PC running Windows 10, version 1703 or later.
 Fresh Start helps remove pre-installed (OEM) apps that are typically installed with a new PC.

 1. Sign in to the [Azure portal](https://portal.azure.com) and go to > **Microsoft Intune** > **Devices** > **All devices**.
 2. From the list of devices you manage, choose a Windows 10 desktop device.